Evocalize/slate/source/includes/_jwt_token.md

 - Generate a JWT (JavaScript example on the right).
 - Redirect the user to the `/sso` endpoint, providing the JWT as the value for the `token` query parameter.
-- If successful, the user is authenticated, and the Evocalize Office UI loads.
+- If successful, the user is authenticated, and the Evocalize CMP UI loads.
   If an error or some failure occurs, then an error screen is displayed with a "try again" button that loads the `/sso` endpoint again when it is clicked.